JBlitzar/code-completion/NOTES.md

   - After some head-banging, I got the copying to work.
 But only 86,616 files, even though all the urls are included.
 Who knows why haha.
 86k is ok when compared to 90k.
     - 11:51 later, it's done
     - but also only 86616 out of 97711 went
-    - So 11,000 files just kind of disappeared
+    - So 11,000 files just kind of disappeared.
+Stuff happens I guess
-    - Stuff happens I guess
+    - Line 1000 !
 - It's 767 mb of files, so still bigger than the smaller corpus of 450 ish mb.
 Also, let's check the results of training (from the 450mb data)

   - So uhh